-In Pablo Larraín’s heady and unsettling look at the days following the assassination of JFK, life at 1600 Pennsylvania Avenue for widow Jackie is more claustrophobic horror than corridors of power.
+In Pablo Larraín’s unsettling look at the days following the assassination of JFK, life at 1600 Pennsylvania Avenue is more claustrophobic horror than corridors of power.
 It’s not a coincidence that it is reminiscent of the Overlook Hotel in The Shining.
 The director is a huge Kubrick fan and it’s been reported in the press that some of the shots were a deliberate homage to the legendary filmmaker.

-A three-hander starring Natalie Portman, a score by Mica Levy (Under the Skin) and a gore-spattered pink Chanel suit, Larraín has rejected a cradle-to-the-grave biopic formula in favour of the experimental snapshot.
+With this three-hander starring Natalie Portman as widow Jackie Kennedy, an incredible score from Mica (Under the Skin) Levy, and a gore-spattered pink Chanel suit, Larraín has rejected a cradle-to-the-grave biopic formula in favour of the experimental snapshot.

-Leading up to the movie’s release, critics were hailing Portman’s performance as Oscar-worthy.
-There seemed to be a potential stumbling block as Portman’s imitation of Jackie’s whispery baby voice sounds absurd, no matter how ‘accurate’ it was supposed to be.
+Leading up to the film’s release, critics were hailing Portman’s performance as Oscar-worthy.
+There seemed to be a potential stumbling block as Portman’s imitation of Jackie’s whispery baby voice sounds absurd, no matter how “accurate” it’s supposed to be.

-Perhaps Portman could have tried a similar approach, but a strange thing happens once Jackie’s bubble has encircled the viewer; the diabolical lead performance almost becomes a grotesque strand in Levi’s discordant score.
-The actress is terrific in this crazy, mannered straitjacket, every gesture and inflection both significant and strange, her only false note the row with brother-in-law Bobby (Peter Sarsgaard).
+Perhaps Portman could have tried a similar approach, but a strange thing happens as her diabolical performance becomes another string in Levi’s discordant score.
+It works!
+The wooden actress is terrific in this crazy, mannered straitjacket, every gesture and inflection significant and strange, her only false note the row with brother-in-law Bobby.

-Portman and Kennedy aren’t a great physical match, but even that works – the tiny, frail figure of Portman swallowed up by shock and grief.
-She looks like a little girl lost clopping about in Kennedy’s heels and bouffant hair, like she raided the dressing-up box.
+She isn’t a perfect physical match but even that works – the tiny, frail figure of Portman swallowed up by shock and grief.
+She resembles a little girl clopping about in Kennedy’s heels and bouffant hair, like she raided the dressing-up box.

 She’s not entirely fragile – she’s vicious as she wrong foots Crudup’s unnamed journalist.
 “Don’t think fer a secahnd I’m going to leht you pwint thaht,” she lisps.